bhu1-103/swiss-army-katana/home-lab/README.md

 # home lab setup to practice

+install qemu-full (just in case, but qemu-base should do good)

-pull kali linux iso using wget
+pull void linux iso using wget -> run setup.sh

-actually, get live, not baremetal, as baremetal takes hours to install, [here](https://cdimage.kali.org/kali-2025.1a/kali-linux-2025.1a-live-amd64.iso)
+run boot.sh

+open terminal in void linux, run `sudo void-install`

+follow installation instructions and you should be good

+do not assign a filesystem for /boot tho, just leave it as it is